Hello and welcome to the podcast of the Road Seaters episode 1258 for Tuesday the 23rd of September 2025.

 Right.

-Now I have to go to actual intellectuals, right?
+Now, I have to go to actual intellectuals, right?

-Okay, because Stephen Pinker, are you sure?
+Steven Pinker, are you sure?

-That that was the whole thing.
+That was the whole thing.

-I'm not gonna go down with you.
+I'm not going to go down with you.

-And you know, just it's just wait and see.
+And, you know, just it's just wait and see.

 Also, ask yourself whether there is any reason for Trump to want a very bad critic of his to stop criticizing him.

-He says, cancel culture, typically associated with the left is exploding on the right.
+He says, cancel culture, typically associated with the left, is exploding on the right.

 Another stinker from Pinker, I would say.